 Life insurance helps protect the lifestyle and future of your family and loved ones if you die.
 Life insurance payments may be used to pay off any debts you have, cover your funeral costs, or provide a lump sum to fund future lifestyle costs such as education or car replacement.
-Booster’s Super Simple Life Insurance is available via an easy to use online application process and provides instant cover up to $200,000.
+Booster’s Super Simple Life Insurance is available via an easy-to-use online application process and, if you're approved, provides immediate cover up to $200,000.

 Who can get Booster’s Super Simple Life Insurance?

-You can apply for Booster Super Simple life insurance up to a maximum of $200,000 if you:
+You can apply for Booster Super Simple life insurance and, if approved, get cover up to $200,000 if you:

 Depending on your own personal circumstances, your premiums may be higher than standard rates due to health conditions, or a specific activity or health condition may be excluded from your cover.

 Should my spouse or partner also get life cover?

 If you share responsibilities for financial liabilities such as a mortgage or children and your partner’s death would result in you struggling financially, then yes.

 What information do I receive?

 Once your policy has been established we will send you a copy of your official policy document by email.

 On each anniversary of your policy, we will send you a review of your policy, which will detail the cover you have and the premium for the next year.
 As a Booster customer, you will also receive regular communications from us.